primalnow/primalname.github.io/_posts/2017-01-21-boyfriend-dumped-me-no-makeup.md

 ---
-title: My boyfriend dumped me because I didn't wear makeup, and wasn't fashionable, like other girls
-date: 2017-01-21 13:03:54 Z
-categories:
-- Relationships
-tags:
-- relationships,
-- love,
-- romance,
-- dating,
-- couples,
-- fashion,
-- glamour
 layout: post
+title:  "My boyfriend dumped me because I didn't wear makeup, and wasn't fashionable, like other girls"
+date:   2017-01-21 18:03:54 +0500
+categories: Relationships
+tags: relationships, love, romance, dating, couples, fashion, glamour
 description: Are you struggling in a relationship where your partner thinks you are not as fashionable as others?
 There is a solution.
 fq_featuredimage:
 ---

 <em><strong>My boyfriend dumped me because I am not like other girls who wear makeup and fashionable clothes.
 What should I do?</strong></em>